suyashkumar/home-automation/README.md

 [Conduit featured on Hackaday!](http://hackaday.com/2017/01/17/servo-controlled-iot-light-switches/)

-Conduit allows you to quickly build cloud-connected hardware that you can control and communicate with from anywhere in the world.
-Conduit provides a RESTful API that allows you to easily call arbitrary functions (e.g. `int lightsOn()`) or to recieve/store data from the [low-cost ESP8266 WiFi microcontroller](https://www.amazon.com/HiLetgo-Version-NodeMCU-Internet-Development/dp/B010O1G1ES/ref=sr_1_3?ie=UTF8&qid=1483953570&sr=8-3&keywords=nodemcu+esp8266).
+Conduit allows you to quickly build cloud-connected devices that you can control and communicate with from anywhere in the world.
+Conduit provides a secure RESTful API that allows you to easily call functions (e.g. `lightsOn()`) that exist in your microcontroller firmware.
+Conduit also provides a streamlined interface for recieving and making available data from your devices in real time.
+Conduit is entirely open source (firmware, backend web service, frontend) and currently works with the [low-cost ESP8266 WiFi microcontroller](https://www.amazon.com/HiLetgo-Version-NodeMCU-Internet-Development/dp/B010O1G1ES/ref=sr_1_3?ie=UTF8&qid=1483953570&sr=8-3&keywords=nodemcu+esp8266) or Arduino like microcontroller.

 Conduit is currently in active development, so please feel free to contact me with comments/questions and submit well-architected pull requests!